WOODLAND HEIGHTS SCHOOL HEALTH OFFICE

 Picture

-I truly love being a School Nurse in the community that I live in.
-I cherish your children and feel fortunate that I get to help in their education about health and wellness.
+We truly love being School Nurses.
+We cherish your children and feel fortunate that we get to help in their education about health and wellness.

 "Fifteen seconds of soap and water and rubbing your hands is a wonderful way to get germs off." -Microbiologist Judy Daly